averageyogi/plex-collection-maker/README.md

 # plex-collection-maker

 Create a collection in TV and Movie libraries from a text file list of shows or movies.
+This allows you to back-up and easily recreate standard collections in your plex library.

+This is a initially manual process to build the collections, for an automatic builder using external lists see **[PMM](https://github.com/meisnate12/Plex-Meta-Manager)**.

 ## Setup